By Alex Flanagan

 Michael McArdle is a Learning Research Specialist and the former Executive Director of the non-profit Learning Patterns Corporation.
 He writes, lectures, and conducts workshops on a variety of subjects dealing with the development of the human mind.
 He says parents can stop feeling badly for sometimes missing a game, because it’s actually good for your child.
 Here are a few of his reasons why.

-FIVE REASONS TO OCCASIONALLY MISS A “GAME”
+FIVE REASONS TO MISS YOUR CHILD’S GAME

 1) YOUR CHILD WILL FEEL A GREATER SENSE OF SELF-ACCOMPLISHMENT